 There are many, many, many histories nestled within the streets of Norwich.
 I’m going to come back with more once I’ve heard back from a friend who lives there.

-However, one story I can tell you is the tragic one of a ghost called Sara who worked at a Brothel at 19 Magdalen Street.
+One story I can tell you is the tragic one of a ghost called Sara.
+Sara worked at a Brothel at 19 Magdalen Street.
 One frantic night she had a disagreement with a customer which lead to her death by strangulation.
-If you’d like to hear more up and coming true crime tales, head on over to The Final Report; Ryan and I will be waiting for you!

 Did you Enjoy This Post?